doniarobinson/happyspacebot/README.md

-#happyspacebot
+# happyspacebot

 This bot uses AJAX to pull a photo from the NASA photo API and a quote from api.forismatic.com to tweet.

-## Installation
+## Setup

-TODO: Describe the installation process
+TODO: Describe the setup/config process

+### Request NASA API Key

+Set up an account for your bot at api.nasa.gov

+Take the API key information generated for you and fill it in config.js

-## Usage
+## Deploy to Heroku

-TODO: Write usage instructions
+TODO: Describe how to deploy to Heroku

 ## Credits